 Flying towards Southampton at around 15,000 feet, Nicolson and his fellow pilots saw three Ju 88 bombers about four miles away.
 They headed towards them.
 Around three miles later they saw a squadron of Spitfires beat them to it, and the German bombers were easy pickings for the Southampton-designed aircraft.
 Nicolson was disappointed as he hadn’t yet fired a shot in anger at the Germans, and so he turned and climbed to about 18,000 feet over Southampton.
 It was then that four big bangs hit his fuselage, the loudest noises he’d ever heard.
 The bangs were direct hits from the cannon of a Messerschmitt 110.
 The first shell tore through the hood over his cockpit and sent splinters into his left eye, obscuring his vision.
 The second shell hit his spare petrol tank and set it on fire.
 The third shell tore off his trouser leg and the fourth hit the heel of his shoe, making “quite a mess of my left foot”, as he later put it.
 Just as he started to prepare to bale, cursing himself for his carelessness, the German fighter overtook him and whizzed right into his gunsights.
 The German pilot twisted and turned, and both planes entered a dive, as Nicolson opened fire and began to hit his adversary.
 “I remember shouting out loud at him, when I first saw him, ‘I’ll teach you some manners you Hun!’
 And I shouted other things as well!”

 His ordeal was not yet over as he floated towards the ground, for an overzealous individual thought he was a German and shot at him.
 Luckily, the shotgun pellets, fired at a distance, did not do too much damage.
 He landed in a field at Millbrook and a crowd who had watched the dogfight soon gathered.
 Pilot Officer Tom Neil claimed afterwards that the ‘army’ shot him, and that they also shot at Nicolson’s wingman, Martyn Aurel King.
-A Home Guard soldier, Mr. R. W. F. Stanley, stated that he saw King’s damaged Hurricane fly overhead, and he then watched King bale from the aircraft.
-His parachute opened, but tragically the panel had split, and Stanley recalled seeing the pilot fall “like a stone”.
-King died landing in the garden of 3 Clifton Road, and his Hurricane reportedly crashed at Lee near Romsey.
+A Home Guard soldier, Mr. R. W. F. Stanley, stated that he saw King’s damaged Hurricane fly overhead, and he then watched as King baled from the aircraft.
+His parachute opened, but tragically the panel had split, and Stanley recalled seeing the pilot fall ‘like a stone’.
+King died landing in the garden of 3 Clifton Road and his Hurricane reportedly crashed at Lee near Romsey.

-Martyn King, the youngest of ‘The Few’ to die, was buried at Fawley.
+Martyn Aurel King, the youngest of ‘The Few’, was buried at Fawley.
 He was just eighteen years old.

 Stanley asserted that it was either Canadian soldiers or members of the Royal Engineers that shot at Nicolson.
 He was one of the first on the scene after seeing Nicolson bale, after commandeering a van and following the parachute.
 Finding the wounded airman on the ground, he saw the ankle bone protruding through the flesh and the horrific burns across his hands.
 Whilst he was comforting Nicolson some soldiers appeared through the bushes with their rifles raised.
 Stanley drew his revolver and shouted at them to stop.
 He collared a frightened looking soldier who told him he was in the Royal Engineers based at Sparshatt’s garage.
 Returning to Nicolson, he found him composing a telegram to his wife – “sign it Nick, the wife will not worry” – and he was then rushed to the Royal South Hants Hospital.
 His Hurricane had apparently crashed on the corner of Bakers Grove and Rownhams Lane.

-Nicolson recovered from his many injuries and in November went to Buckingham Palace where King George VI awarded him the Victoria Cross before conversing with him for several minutes about his experiences.
+Nicolson recovered from his many injuries and in the November of that year he went to Buckingham Palace where King George VI awarded him the Victoria Cross before conversing with him for several minutes about his experiences.
 Wing Commander James Brindley Nicolson would not survive the war.
 He was killed on 2 May 1945 when the B-24 he was travelling in caught fire and crashed into the Bay of Bengal.